Germany's Angela Merkel calls for people to avoid social contact as coronavirus deaths mount | DW | 12.03.2020

 All unnecessary events with less than 1,000 people to be cancelled, she said, stepping up an earlier call to cancel all events with over 1,000 attendees.

-Regions particularly affected by the outbreak retained the option of closing all schools, for example by moving forward the start of the upcoming Easter holiday, she said.
+Regions particularly affected by the outbreak retained the option of closing all schools on a state by state basis, for example by moving forward the start of the upcoming Easter holiday, she said.
 Minutes before the press conference began, French President Emmanuel Macron had announced that all schools and universities in France would close starting on Monday.

+Current measures are planned with a timeline of 4-to-5 weeks in mind.
+"This time period is crucial in terms of how things will develop," the chancellor said.

+The German leader said the coronavirus outbreak is even more exceptional than the 2009 Eurozone Debt Crisis.

-"We are in a very unusual situation," the chancellor said.
+"We are in a very unusual situation," she added.
 "Extreme situations require extreme measures.
 This is anything but a small point in the course of history.
 It's a decisive moment that demands a lot from us."

 German death toll mounts